vishnu-pillai-cs/org-learning-tracker/README.md

-# Organization Learning Tracker
+# LearnForge

-A modern web application for tracking employee learning and development across an organization.
+A modern web application for forging employee learning and growth across an organization.
 Built with Next.js and powered by Contentstack as a headless CMS.

 ![Next.js](https://img.shields.io/badge/Next.js-16-black)
 ![TypeScript](https://img.shields.io/badge/TypeScript-5-blue)